-I want to share with curious onlookers what city life is like through the eyes of a man with deep rural roots.
-Here, I'll post pictures from The Urban Art Farm (the studio) to show ongoing projects, ideas I'm tinkering with, art with fancy fixins, shin-digs and shenanigans, events high brow and low brow, and even my favorite local java joints.
-So, if you'd like, pull up a chair, a bean bag, a pet, whatever offers you cozy comfort and enjoy the Urban Art Farm!
+I want to share with curious onlookers what city life is like through the eyes of an artist with deep rural roots.
+Here, I'll post pictures from The Urban Art Farm (the studio) to show ongoing projects and ideas I'm tinkering with.
+Local events, high brow and low, are featured.
+Pull up a chair, a bean bag, a pet, whatever offers you cozy comfort and enjoy the Urban Art Farm!

 The Farm has produced another fine little Homestead painting for you to enjoy!
 This handsome landscape painting measures 12"w x 9"h, is made of the finest oil paints on Canson canvas paper and is all set for framing to your desire.
 Just give a yodel if you want to know more!
 917-710-5965

 I reckon there is no short supply of chores and things to get done around one's own homested.
 But it's only once a year that in these parts all creative kinfolk open their doors to warmly welcome citizens, villagers, neighbors and culture crawlers from near and beyond!

 And The Urban Art Farm is no exception.
 This weekend, Oct.
 6th & 7th, from 10:00 am until the cows come home the pretties & paintings will be on display for viewin and vyin during the Harlem Artist Walking Tour.